-Santorini Traditional Costumes, in the Cyclades: The traditional costumes of Santorini were mostly made of wool and linen.
-All women would wear a scarf (like a modern bandanna) on their head, with only a little bit of forehead being revealed.
-When a married woman was welcoming guests in her house, she should have her hair freshly-washed and unwashed with a mixture of oil and vinegar, which would make her hair shine.
+The traditional costumes of Santorini were mainly made of wool and linen.
+All women would wear a scarf (like a modern bandanna) on their head, revealing only a little bit of forehead.
+When a married woman was welcoming guests to her house, she should have her hair freshly washed and unwashed with a mixture of oil and vinegar, which would make her hair shine.

-Hairstyles and clothes were different for women, depending on their social class and their marital status.
-For example, women from the countryside were rarely wearing jewelry, except for a golden cross on special occasions.
-However, rich women would wear jewelry, ornaments in the hair and sometimes perfume.
+Hairstyles and clothes were different for women, depending on their social class and marital status.
+For example, women from the countryside rarely wore jewelry, except for a golden cross on special occasions.
+However, women coming from wealthy families would wear jewelry, ornaments in their hair, and sometimes perfume.

-The clothes of men were more simple and reminded if Venetian costumes.
-The special feature was that men always used to wear cotton underwear T-shirt to keep them warm in winter and absorb sweat in summer.
+Male clothing was more simple and reminded of Venetian costumes.
+Men always used to wear cotton underwear and T-shirts to keep them warm in winter and absorb sweat in summer.